-Comments 6 Helpful Follow Share Posted In Red Hat Virtualization How to create a new user (other than admin) in RHV-M GUI to access api?
+Comments 8 Posted In Red Hat Virtualization How to create a new user (other than admin) in RHV-M GUI to access api?
 Latest response 2020-08-04T12:31:41+00:00 Hi, I have deployed RHV 4.1 in my lab.
 Now, I want to create a user (other than existing admin user) to access RHV-M GUI as well as api.
 Please explain me how to do this.
 Thanks.
-Started 2017-09-25T07:34:09+00:00 by Nani Babu Mutte Active Contributor 165 points Log in to join the conversation Responses Sort By Oldest Sort By Newest Expert 1050 points 25 September 2017 8:56 AM Siem Korteweg Go to the admin portal of your RHV instance (https://RHVM_FQDN/ovirt-engine/webadmin/), select tab "Users" and click the "Add" link.
+NM Started 2017-09-25T07:34:09+00:00 by Nani Babu Mutte Active Contributor 165 points Log in to join the conversation Responses Sort By Oldest Sort By Newest Guru 1665 points 25 September 2017 8:56 AM Siem Korteweg Go to the admin portal of your RHV instance (https://RHVM_FQDN/ovirt-engine/webadmin/), select tab "Users" and click the "Add" link.
 Active Contributor 260 points 27 September 2017 1:08 AM KangWoo Lee I think it not correct...
 In this case... this will help.
 [USERS AND ROLES] (https://access.redhat.com/documentation/en-us/red_hat_virtualization/4.1/html/administration_guide/chap-users_and_roles) use ''ovirt-aaa-jdbc-tool'' command [root@rhv4-m ~]# ovirt-aaa-jdbc-tool user add user1 --attribute=firstName=user1 adding user user1... user added successfully Note: by default created user cannot log in. see: /usr/bin/ovirt-aaa-jdbc-tool user password-reset --help. and password reset [root@rhv4-m ~]# ovirt-aaa-jdbc-tool user password-reset user1 --password=pass:redhat updating user user1... user updated successfully now you can login RHV-M GUI interface.
-Expert 1050 points 27 September 2017 5:29 AM Siem Korteweg You have answered the question on how to create a user via the the command line.
+Guru 1665 points 27 September 2017 5:29 AM Siem Korteweg You have answered the question on how to create a user via the the command line.
 The original question is how to create a user in (via) the RHV-M Gui.
-Active Contributor 260 points 27 September 2017 6:13 AM KangWoo Lee yes. you right. but that GUI function can't add a new internal user.
-Active Contributor 207 points 27 September 2017 6:18 AM stovpo Hello Siem I believe KangWoo Lee is correct.
+Active Contributor 260 points 27 September 2017 6:13 AM KangWoo Lee yes. you right. but that GUI function can't add a new internal user. st Active Contributor 207 points 27 September 2017 6:18 AM stovpo Hello Siem I believe KangWoo Lee is correct.
 As far as I know it's a 2 step procedure.
 At least this is how I did it.
 We needed an internal user for virt-who. ovirt-aaa-jdbc-tool user add virt-who --attribute=description='Virt-who user for Satellite' --attribute=firstName=virt-who Set password and 'valid to' (just an example) ovirt-aaa-jdbc-tool user password-reset virt-who --password-valid-to="2016-01-22 23:30:53Z" Check the newly added account ovirt-aaa-jdbc-tool user show virt-who After this procedure I added the user via the WEB UI and gave role accordingly to function.
 In this case ReadOnlyAdmin.
-Expert 1050 points 27 September 2017 6:32 AM Siem Korteweg I should have mentioned that my answer requires a RHV-M connected to AD/Kerberos.
+Guru 1665 points 27 September 2017 6:32 AM Siem Korteweg I should have mentioned that my answer requires a RHV-M connected to AD/Kerberos.
 In that case it is a single step procedure.
 When your RHV-M is not connected to AD or you require an internal user, you indeed first need to create an internal user.
 TA Newbie 10 points 12 September 2019 7:57 AM Tamilkumar Annamalainadar Dear friends, How to assign the admin rule after creation the user? please advise.
 Red Hat Newbie 10 points 4 August 2020 12:31 PM Oivind Ekeberg Old question, but the answer if others stumble across this post is: In UI: Administration -> Users.
 Click on username for the user you want to change permissions for.
 Select the Permissions menu -> Add System Permissions -> Super User.
 That's it.